Pay TV Satellite Dishes and Antennas Policy

 The company’s representatives may enter common areas between 8am – 6pm Monday to Friday.

-Access after hours or outside Monday to Friday, the provision and return of any building keys for access are to be arranged through the relevant local FACS team.
+Access after hours or outside Monday to Friday, the provision and return of any building keys for access are to be arranged through the relevant local DCJ team.

 Access to properties